Vivswaan-Singh/socialMedia-api-documentation/SocialMedia.md

 # Authentication

 The API uses JWT (JSON Web token) for authentication.
-After a successful login or signup a token is returned top the client and must be used for every subsequent request, so that the user can be authenticated without them having to send their credentials every time.
+After a successful login or signup a token is returned to the client and must be used for every subsequent request, so that the user can be authenticated without them having to send their credentials every time.

 ---